quasarframework/quasar/docs/src/pages/quasar-cli/developing-electron-apps/electron-upgrade-guide.md

     ├── icons/                 # Icons of your app for all platforms
     |   ├── icon.icns             # Icon file for Darwin (MacOS) platform
     |   ├── icon.ico              # Icon file for win32 (Windows) platform
+    |   ├── icon.png              # Tray icon file for all platform
     |   └── linux-512x512.png     # Icon file for Linux platform (when using electron-builder)
-    ├── electron-preload.js   # (or .ts) Electron preload script (injects Node.js stuff into renderer thread) └── electron-main.js      # (or .ts) Main thread code
+    ├── electron-preload.js   # (or .ts) Electron preload script (injects Node.js stuff into renderer thread) ├── electron-handler.js   # (or .ts) Imported into electron-main, for handling all of your ipcMain communication with the electron-preload script
+    └── electron-main.js      # (or .ts) Main thread code
 ```